Alinur Rashimy Jufri: Youth

+Senior

-Alinur's performances in the Under-23s were noticed by then head coach of the full national team Rosanan Samak, who named Alinur in his first squad for the friendly match away against Laos at the end of the following month.
+Alinur's performances in the Under-23s were noticed by then head coach of the full national team Rosanan Samak, who named Alinur in his first squad for the friendly match away against Laos at the end of March 2022.
 He made his international debut and played 90 minutes in a 3–2 defeat in said friendly, played on 27 March.
 Two months later, Alinur was kept in the national team for the friendly match against Malaysia at Bukit Jalil Stadium in Kuala Lumpur at the end of May.
 He was a first-half substitute for Abdul Hariz Herman in the match which ended 4–0 to the hosts.

 In early November 2022, Alinur played both games for the national team at the 2022 AFF Mitsubishi Electric Cup qualifying against Timor-Leste in Bandar Seri Begawan.
 Featuring at right-back, he helped Brunei qualify for the tournament proper with a 6–3 aggregate win for the Wasps.
 Alinur played two games out of four at the tournament when against Indonesia on 26 December in a 0–7 loss he was dismissed in the first half for two bookable offences, prematurely ending his involvement.

-Personal life

-Alinur Rashimy has a younger brother, Azinur Rashiman who is also a Brunei youth international.
+Alinur played as a second-half substitute in a 10–0 shock away defeat against Hong Kong on 11 September 2023.
+A month later, he was selected for the 2026 World Cup qualification matches against Indonesia, where he featured from the start in the second leg at right midfield.
+The team succumbed to a 0–6 loss at Hassanal Bolkiah National Stadium and suffered elimination from the 2026 World Cup.

+In November 2024, Alinur was selected for an away friendly against Russia in Krasnodar, and played as a substitute in a 11–0 loss.
+He also came on in the second half in the 5–0 defeat against Lebanon at the 2027 AFC Asian Cup qualification held in Qatar in March 2025.

+In June 2025, Alinur was given starting berths at left midfield in an away friendly against Sri Lanka on 5 June and also the 2027 AFC Asian Cup qualification match against Bhutan on home soil.
+The Wasps were defeated 1–0 in the friendly, but came out victorious five days later in the match at Hassanal Bolkiah National Stadium with a 2–1 final score.
+He featured from the start against Yemen for the Asian Cup qualifying fixture held in Bandar Seri Begawan on 9 October the same year in a 0–2 loss.